 Above Good and Evil: A gameplay version of this— there are no "right" or "wrong" choices to make, so to speak.
-Play non-lethally, act politely, act like a jerk, get caught a lot, be stealthy, bang every woman you can or abstain— nearly every action you take has some minor or major gameplay perk that pops up during the course of your game.
+Play non-lethally, Kill 'em All, act politely, act like a jerk, get caught a lot, be stealthy, bang every woman you can or abstain— nearly every action you take has some minor or major gameplay perk that pops up during the course of your game.

 Addiction Powered: Konstantin Brayko ingests enormous amounts of cocaine to power up and fight Mike Thorton, allowing Brayko to do things like run incredibly fast and be temporarily bulletproof.
 You can thwart this by having Steven Heck sabotage his supply.

 Subverted with Omen Deng, in the sense that he's not actually evil - he's a good guy.

 Ali Shaheed as well.
 He's so affable you almost forget that he blew up a passenger plane full of innocents.